briannazawadzki/examples/README.md

 This repository is *not* continuously integrated with the rest of the codebase, because the computational demands are too significant.
 If you do encounter an error, please log it as a [GitHub issue](https://github.com/MPoL-dev/examples/issues).

+* [Generate Fake Data](generate-fake-data/README.md) | Generate a fake visibility dataset using a mock image.
-* [Stochastic Gradient Descent](sgd/README.md) For a complete example using mock data, we recommend starting here.
+* [Stochastic Gradient Descent](sgd/README.md) | For a complete example using mock data, we recommend starting here.